theborakompanioni/azure-docs.de-de/articles/sql-data-warehouse/sql-data-warehouse-load-from-azure-blob-storage-with-polybase.md

 <properties
-   pageTitle="Laden von Daten aus Azure Blob Storage in SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Erfahren Sie, wie Sie PolyBase verwenden, um Daten aus Azure Blob Storage in SQL Data Warehouse zu laden.
-Laden Sie einige Tabellen aus öffentlichen Daten in das Contoso Retail-Data Warehouse-Schema." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Load data from Azure blob storage into SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Learn how to use PolyBase to load data from Azure blob storage into SQL Data Warehouse.
+Load a few tables from public data into the Contoso Retail Data Warehouse schema." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"